 Improving diversity and supporting the emergence of climate adaptive varieties of grains may help to reduce vulnerabilities.
 Older varieties are also less reliant on high quantities of inorganic fertilisers and pesticides and are thus more ecologically viable in the long-term.
 While the yields of these varieties tend to be significantly lower, it is possible that any tradeoffs in yield could be balanced by increasing the use efficiency of wheat production (i.e. not feeding it to animals or turning it to glucose or ultra-processed foods).
 In addition to diversifying the varieties of wheat itself, there is scope for other grains to be produced more.
-Rye, buckwheat and quinoa are minimally produced in England at present, but their production could be increased to diversify the grain base for greater climate resilience.
+Rye, buckwheat and quinoa are minimally produced in the UK at present, but their production could be increased to diversify the grain base for greater climate resilience.
 In the table below, wheat is listed first as it is the main grain produced, and other grains are listed alphabetically.

 Crop Climate change impacts Adaptation measures Wheat Warmer drier summers could increase yields but extreme climate events (e.g. high temperatures, drought and overly wet weather) may threaten crops.
 Wheat stem rust could increase, and only 20% of the wheat varieties commonly grown in the UK are resistant to this rust Modern varieties are dependent on the use of synthetic fertilisers and phosphates.
 However, nitrogenous fertilisers are based on fossil fuels and supplies of phosphates from Morocco could decrease.
-Orient production more towards human consumption and less towards animal consumption Orient production towards less processed foods Increase the diversity of varieties produced, including via populations Improve farm drainage and water management Consider intercropping for better soil health Utilise green manures to reduce reliance on nitrogenous fertilisers Amaranth High heat and drought resistance Grows best in well-drained loam but can also be cultivated in poorly draining clay soils Use green manures to reduce nitrogenous fertiliser needs
+Orient production more towards human consumption and less towards animal consumption Orient production towards less processed foods Increase the diversity of varieties produced, including via populations Improve farm drainage and water management Consider intercropping for better soil health Utilise green manures to reduce reliance on nitrogenous fertilisers

-1.4 million tonnes of grains are used annually in the UK to produce glucose and starch
+3 1.4 million tonnes of grains are used annually in the UK to produce glucose and starch

-Barley Responsive to nitrogen levels, so consider using a green manure Leaves can be used as a vegetable UK productivity could increase in • Same as for wheat projected climate conditions, but extreme climate events may threaten crops Buckwheat Quick growing crop Does not require highly fertile soils but does benefit from moderate amount of nitrogen Can tolerate wet soils but does better with well drained soils Low susceptibility to pests and diseases Consider increasing production Use green manures to reduce nitrogenous fertiliser needs Consider intercropping (e.g. with sunflower) Maize Warmer drier summers could support maize cultivation in southern England Wetter winters increase the risk of soil erosion and runoff Same as for wheat, and, Only plant if under-cropped with a winter cover or green manure given high erosion risks Oats No specific threats to oats themselves, though land competition could decrease global supplies Same as for wheat, and, Increase production to diversify grain base Quinoa High in protein, not technically a grain Production is already increasing in England though not yet a major crop Grows best in well-drained loam but can be cultivated in other soils Leaves can also be eaten Consider sowing an undercrop to prevent blackgrass or fat hen from taking over Use green manures to reduce nitrogenous fertiliser needs Rye Drought tolerant and relatively high resistance to diseases Benefits from warmer winters Majority of UK rye currently cultivated for biodigesters, livestock or unharvested cover crop Same as for wheat, and, Increase production to diversify grain base iii.
+Crop Climate change impacts Adaptation measures Amaranth High heat and drought resistance Grows best in well-drained loam but can also be cultivated in poorly draining clay soils Responsive to nitrogen levels, so consider using a green manure Leaves can be used as a vegetable Use green manures to reduce nitrogenous fertiliser needs Barley UK productivity could increase in projected climate conditions, but extreme climate events may threaten crops • Same as for wheat Buckwheat Quick growing crop Does not require highly fertile soils but does benefit from moderate amount of nitrogen Can tolerate wet soils but does better with well drained soils Low susceptibility to pests and diseases Consider increasing production Use green manures to reduce nitrogenous fertiliser needs Consider intercropping (e.g. with sunflower) Maize Could benefit from warmer, drier summers Wetter winters increase the risk of soil erosion and runoff Same as for wheat, and, Only plant if under-cropped with a winter cover or green manure given high erosion risks92 Oats No specific threats to oats themselves, though land competition could decrease global supplies Heritage varieties are being revived in Wales Same as for wheat, and, Increase production to diversify grain base Quinoa High in protein, not technically a grain Production occurring in Shropshire but not yet significantly in Wales Grows best in well-drained loam but can be cultivated in other soils Leaves can also be eaten Consider sowing an undercrop to prevent blackgrass or fat hen from taking over93 Use green manures to reduce nitrogenous fertiliser needs Rye Drought tolerant and relatively high resistance to diseases Benefits from warmer winters Majority of UK rye currently cultivated for biodigesters, livestock or unharvested cover crop Same as for wheat, and, Increase production to diversify grain base iii.
 Legumes